 Since some motion may occur due to diaphragmatic relaxation in the first few seconds following full inspiration, a proper breath hold will include instructions like "Lie still, breathe in fully, hold your breath, and relax”, allowing 5 seconds after achieving full inspiration before initiating the acquisition.

+Efforts should be made to obtain consistent, reproducible, maximal inspiratory lung volume on all scans.
+The use of live breathing instructions given at a pace easily tolerated by the patient is strongly recommended.
+However, depending on local practice preference and expertise, the use of prerecorded breathing instructions may provide acceptable results.
+Compliance with breathing instructions should be monitored by carefully observing the movement of the chest wall and abdomen to insure that the breathing cycle stays in phase with the verbal instructions.
+The scan should not be initiated until maximal inspiratory volume is reached and all movement has ceased.

+To promote patient compliance, performing a practice round of the breathing instructions prior to moving the patient into the scanner also is strongly recommended.
+This will make the subject familiar with the procedure, make the technologist familiar with the subject’s breathing rate, and allow the technologist to address any subject difficulties in following the instructions.

+Sample breathing instructions:

+“Take in a deep breath” (watch anterior chest rise)

+“Breathe all the way out” (watch anterior chest fall)

+“Now take a deep breath in…..in……in…..in all the way as far as you can”

+When chest and abdomen stop rising, say “Now hold your breath”.

+Initiate the scan when the chest and abdomen stop moving, allowing for the moment it takes for the diaphragm to relax after the glottis is closed.

+When scan is completed, say “You can breathe normally”

-Although performing the acquisition in several segments (each of which has an appropriate breath hold state) is possible, performing the acquisition in a single breath hold is likely to be more easily repeatable and does not depend on the Technologist knowing where the tumors are located.
+Although performing the acquisition in several segments (each of which has an appropriate breath hold state) is possible, performing the acquisition in a single breath hold is likely to be more repeatable and does not depend on the Technologist knowing where the tumors are located.

 Timing/Triggers

-The amount and distribution of contrast at the time of acquisition can affect the appearance and conspicuity of tumors.
+The amount and distribution of contrast during acquisition can affect tumor appearance and conspicuity.

-3.5.2 Specification
+3.6.2 Specification